NTU-ALComLab/IWLS2021/README.md

 We train 10 'small' classifers described in the previous section with different subsets of the dataset.
 The final prediction is decided by majority voting of the 10 classifers.

 ### Learning Large Circuits
-We train a CNN model with grouped convolutions and weights restricted to the powers of 2 (i.e. 2^-1, 2^0, 2^1 ...) and 0.0.
+We train a convolutional neural network model with grouped convolutions and weights restricted to the powers of 2 (i.e. 2^-1, 2^0, 2^1 ...) and 0s.
 The quantized CNN model is then synthesized with sub-adder sharing to reduce the circuit size.

 ### Others
 We also apply the following methods on the CIFAR-10 dataset.